 However, he also has plenty of connections to Chicago and spent time there, so the two certainly crossed paths on the party circuit.
 While there, he dated Edith’s friend, Ginevra King, who no doubt introduced the two.

 What matters is that Edith was given an honor that not many people receive.
 Fitzgerald immortalized her in The Great Gatsby.
-The character based on her, Jordan Baker, appeared quite a bit in the book.
+The character based on her, Jordan Baker (learn more on Jordan Baker character traits ), appeared quite a bit in the book.
 Pretty and vibrant, the fictionalized Jordan was an excellent golf player, even though she supposedly cheated at the game quite a bit.